Gbewaa College of Education

-Gbewaa College of Education is a teacher education college in Pusiga-Bawku (Pusiga District / Bawku Municipal District, Upper East Region region, Ghana).
+Gbewaa College of Education is a teacher education college in Pusiga-Bawku (Pusiga District / Bawku Municipal District, Upper East Region, Ghana).

-Pusiga District / Bawku Municipal District, Upper East Region, Ghana).
 Located in Northern Zone, the school was set up in 1953 and affiliated to the University of Ghana.
 It is one of the 46 public colleges of education in Ghana.

 The college participated in the DFID-funded T-TEL programme.
 For the 2016–2017 academic year, the school admitted 560 students into Diploma in Education course.

 History

 Government Training College Pusiga which is now Gbewaa College of Education was established in 1953.
 It was built on a land that only became part of Ghana after the 1956 plebiscite.
 Until then, that part of Ghana was called Trans-Volta Togoland.

 In September 1953, the College admitted 14 male students, to start the Certificate ‘B’ course.
 They were handled by 7 male tutors including the Principal.
 It remained a male Institution until 1976, when it became a mixed college.

 The College has produced good sportsmen and women.
 Gbewaa College of Education won a prize from World Education/USAID for embarking on a successful Anti HIV/Aids Campaign in 2006.